-Study Guide 2017- 2018
+Study Guide 2025-2026

-The Hound of The Baskervilles

 Adapted from Arthur Conan Doyle's novel by Steven Canny and John Nicholson

 Florida Standards

 Language Arts

-LAFS.910.RL.1: Key Ideas and Details LAFS.910.W.1: Text Types and Purposes LAFS.1112.RL.1: Key Ideas and Details

-Theater

-TH.912.F.2: Careers in and related to the arts TH.68.S.1: The arts are inherently experiential.
+ELA.6-12.RL.1.1 ELA.912.R.1.2 ELA.912.R.3.2 ELA.912.R.3.3 ELA.912.R.3.1 ELA.912.R.2.3 ELA.912.C.1.3 ELA.912.C.1.4 ELA.912.C.2.1 ELA.912.C.2.2 ELA.912.R.1.1 / R.3.1

+ELA.912.R.1.1 / R.3.1 ELA.912.V1

+Theatre

+TH.912.F.2.2 TH.912.C.1.3 TH.912.C.2.1 TH.912.S.1.4 TH.912.H.1.5 TH.912.H.3.3 TH.68.S.1.1

 PG-13

 Language, Use of Alcohol, Use of Tobacco, Men as Female Characters, Violence

+Most appropriate for Grade 8 and up.
+Children under 5 will not be admitted to the theater.

 The Hound of The Baskervilles Table of Contents

-Introduction 3

 Enjoying Live Theater

-Theater is a Team Sport 4

-The Actor/Audience Relationship 5
+Theater is a Team Sport .
+4 The Actor/Audience Relationship .
+5

 About the Play

-Summary 6
+Summary 3

 Meet the Characters 7

-Meet the Author and Creator of Sherlock Holmes 8
+Meet the Author and Creator of Sherlock Holmes 3

-Meet the Playwrights 9
+Meet the Playwrights )

-Vocabulary .10
+Vocabulary 10

 Fun Facts 11

 Activities

 Write Your Own Sherlock Story 12

 Word Search 13

-Discussion & Themes 14
+Discussion & Themes --------------------- --

 The Hound Of The Baskervilles An Introduction

 Educators:

 Thank you for taking the time out of your very busy schedule to bring the joy of theatre arts to your classroom.
-Brandon Yagel, Education Coordinator, and I are well aware of the demands on your time and it is our goal to offer you supplemental information to compliment your curriculum with ease and expediency. - 1.
-We've added Study Guide Spotlights for quick reference to the standards addressed in each production. - 2.
-We have two NEW MIDDLE AND HIGH SCHOOL WORKSHOPS for your students. - Shakespeare Alive Day 2 includes a mini performance by actors in your own classroom. - Text Based Playwriting helps your students prepare for testing by mapping Shakespeare speeches from Julius Caesar to create an acting scene of their own devising.
-Additionally, please take a moment to explore our website at orlandoshakes.org/education.
-We've added 10-15 minute "on your feet " activities that you can do in your classroom to supplement your curriculum.
-We've also posted edited of Shakespeare scripts that range from 60 - 120 minutes long that are perfect for school productions.
-As always, we've included Sunshine Standards to assure you that those curriculum needs are being met.
-We look forward to hosting you at the Lowndes Shakespeare Theater.
-Additionally, should you wish to bring our Actor/Educators into your classroom, we will work around your schedule.
+We are well aware of the demands on your time and it is our goal to offer you supplemental information to compliment your curriculum with ease and expediency.

+We hope this Study Guide and the companion Spotlight Guide will help you prepare your students to experience live theatre at Orlando Shakes!
+Additionally, we would love to come to your classroom to introduce your students to the Shakespeare play of your choosing and teach them how to unlock the meaning of our favorite playwright.
+With a few simple tools, they will realize that Shakespeare isn't scary, rather can be quite contemporary!

+Please take a moment to explore our website at orlandoshakes.org/education for the following ways to add to your curriculum.

+- Our Virtual Workshop Spotlight: Theatre Careers, which introduces students to the many professions in Theatre Arts. - Classroom Activities to energize students to explore character status and motivation - Shortened Shakespeare scripts that range from 60 120 minutes long that are perfect for school productions

+We look forward to hosting you at the Lowndes Shakespeare Center.
 Feel free to contact us at Orlando Shakes should you have any questions or suggestions on how we can better serve you.
 We are always learning from you.

 Thank you for your tremendous work in nurturing our audiences of tomorrow.

 Anne Hering Director of Education

+Keith Traver Education Coordinator

-The Hound Of The Baskervilles Enjoying Live Theater Theater is a Team Sport The Playwright writes the script.
+The Hound Of The Baskervilles Enjoying Live Theater

+Theater is a Team Sport

+The Playwright writes the script.
 Sometimes it is from an original idea and sometimes it is adapted from a book or story.
 The Playwright decides what the characters say, and gives the Designers guidelines on how the play should look.

 The Director creates the vision for the production and works closely with the actors, costume, set and lighting designers to make sure everyone tells the same story.